dev-brendanprice/Blackjack-v.2/readme.md

 Because this is a CLI based game, it is recommended that you use specific CLI clients.
 Other CLI clients, like Git Bash, may cause incorrect coloring, and lack of text formatting.
 - Windows: CMD (best) or Powershell
 - MacOS: zsh
+- Linux: Default terminal app *should* be fine, but hasn't been tested

 Finally, you can start the game using this command: